-87. Alonzo, the CEO of ActiveMinds, a business consulting service, decides to express the essence of his organization's vision with the help of a slogan.
-How does this help him?
+95. Sheryl, the CEO of REBBL, manufacturer and marketer of herbal elixirs and tonics, decides to express the essence of her organization's vision with the help of a slogan.
+How does this help her and her organization?

 The task of effectively conveying the vision to company personnel is assisted when management can capture the vision of where to head in a catchy or easily remembered slogan.
 A number of organizations have summed up their vision in a brief phrase.
 Creating a short slogan to illuminate an organization's direction and purpose and using it repeatedly as a reminder of "where we are headed and why" helps rally organization members to hurdle whatever obstacles lie in the company's path and maintain their focus.